In distributive phosphorylation catalytic constants enable non-trivial dynamics: Introduction

 Phosphorylation is a process where proteins are altered by adding and removing phosphate groups at designated binding sites.
 It is a recurrent motif in many large reaction networks involved in intracellular signaling and control \cite{Suwanmajo2018}.
 Often spatial effects are neglected and the time dynamics of the participating chemical species concentrations is described by ordinary differential equations.
 There exists a plethora of small ODE models that include phosphorylation at one or two binding sites together with the interaction of various regulating chemical species, see, for example,~\cite{Ramesh2023}.
 These models exhibit a wide range of dynamical properties ranging from multistationarity and bistability to sustained oscillations~\cite{Ramesh2023}.

 Phosphorylation and dephosphorylation are catalyzed by two enzymes, a kinase and a phosphatase.
-As described in~\cite{sig-034,sig-041}, (de-)phosphorylation can either be processive or distributive: in processive (de-)phosphorylation all available binding sites are (de-)phosphorylated upon binding of protein and kinase (phosphatase).
-And in distributive (de-)phosphorylation at most one binding site is (de-)phosphorylated upon binding of protein and kinase (phosphatase).
-Furthermore, multisite phosphorylation and dephosphorylation can occur at random binding sites or at an ordered sequence of binding sites.
+As described in~\cite{sig-034,sig-041}, this process can either be processive or distributive: if it is processive, then all available binding sites are phosphorylated or de-phosphorylated upon binding of protein and kinase/phosphatase.
+If the process is distributive, then at most one binding site is modified upon each binding of protein and kinase or phosphatase.
+Furthermore, multisite phosphorylation and dephosphorylation can occur at a random sequence of binding sites or at an ordered sequence of binding sites.
 An ordered mechanism is either sequential or cyclic \cite{sig-034,sig-041}.
-In a sequential mechanism the last site to be phosphorylated is dephosphorylated first (cf.\ Fig.~\ref{fig:scheme_seq}), while in a cyclic mechanism the first site to be phosphorylated is also dephosphorylated first (cf.\ Fig.~\ref{fig:scheme_cyc}).
+In a sequential mechanism the last site to be phosphorylated is dephosphorylated first, while in a cyclic mechanism the first site to be phosphorylated is also dephosphorylated first -- as depicted in the reaction schemes of Fig.~\ref{fig:cyc_d}.

 Networks of sequential phosphorylation have been studied extensively and it has been shown that already networks without any form of regulation can exhibit non-trivial dynamics.
 It is, for example, known that models of sequential and processive phosphorylation and dephosphorylation have a unique, globally attracting steady state~\cite{processive-Nsite}.
-For sequential distributive phosphorylation and dephosphorylation (i.e.\ network~(\ref{eq:MA-seq}) of Fig.~\ref{fig:MA-seq} multistationarity and bistability have been established \cite{Conradi2008,Hell2015,Holstein2013}.
-And for a mixed mechanism of sequential distributive phosphorylation and processive dephosphorylation Hopf bifurcations and sustained oscillations has been described in~\cite{osc-008}.
+For sequential distributive phosphorylation and dephosphorylation multistationarity and bistability have been established \cite{Conradi2008,Hell2015,Holstein2013}.
+And for a mixed mechanism of sequential distributive phosphorylation and processive dephosphorylation at two binding sites Hopf bifurcations and sustained oscillations have been described in~\cite{Suwanmajo2015} and~\cite{osc-008}.
 For more information about the dynamics of multisite phosphorylation systems see the review~\cite{ptm-028} and the references therein.

-In sequential and distributive phosphorylation and dephosphorylation the catalytic constants $k_{c,1}$, \ldots, $k_{c,4}$ depicted in Fig.~\ref{fig:scheme_seq} enable the emergence of bistability: in~\cite{maya-bistab} the mass action network~(\ref{eq:MA-seq}) is analyzed and it is shown that multistationarity occurs if the catalytic constants $k_{c,1}$, \ldots, $k_{c,4}$ satisfy the following inequality:

-As multistationarity is a prerequisite of bistability, bistability can only occur in the mass action network~(\ref{eq:MA-seq}), if the catalytic constants satisfy the inequality~(\ref{eq:ineq_multi_hopf}).